AIR FORCE AID SOCIETY

 Dorm Relocation Assistance

-Active duty Airmen/Guardians who receive official unit notification requiring assigned on-base dorm room to be vacated can receive $500 to assist with their move from the dorms.
+Active duty Airmen/Guardians who receive official unit notification requiring assigned on-base dorm rooms to be vacated can receive $500 to assist with their move from the dorms.
 Vouchers are provided by First Sergeants.

 Heart Link New Spouse Orientation

-The Heart Link Program is an orientation offered on a quarterly basis to acquaint new Air Force Spouses with the Air Force way of life.
+The Heart Link Program is an orientation offered on a quarterly basis to acquaint new Air Force spouses with the Air Force way of life.
 This program strengthens military families and enhances mission readiness.
-Appreciating that spouses play an important role in re-enlistment decisions, therefore impacting retention, a major program goal is to help spouses, especially those with the Air Force five years or less, acclimate to the Air Force/military environment.
-All spouses – new to the Air Force family or new to Joint Base Andrews-are welcome to attend.
+Appreciating that spouses play an important role in re-enlistment decisions - therefore impacting retention - a major program goal is to help spouses (especially those who have been with the Air Force for five (5) years or less) acclimate to the Air Force/military environment.
+All spouses - new to the Air Force family or new to Joint Base Andrews - are welcome to attend.

-According to www.afas.org AFAS helps Air Force families offset the cost of college education.
+According to www.afas.org, the AFAS helps Air Force families offset the cost of college education.
 They provide educational grants, scholarships and loans to the dependent children and spouses of active duty and retired Air Force members.
-The following scholarships are available to those eligible to apply.
+The following scholarships are available to those who are eligible to apply:

 GENERAL HENRY H. ARNOLD EDUCATION GRANT PROGRAM:

 Grants are awarded to qualifying Air Force dependents.
-Grants range from $500 to $4,000, with specific amounts awarded based upon financial need.
-For more information please check out the website for information. www.afas.org.
+Grants range from $500 to $4,000, with specific amounts awarded based on financial need.
+For more information, please check out the website for information: www.afas.org.